-One can get started by reading the Père Cluster User's Guide, which has details for getting an account and using the primary resource on MUGrid.
+One can get started by reading the HPC Wiki at Marquette HPC website, which has details for getting an account and using Père, the primary resource on MUGrid.
 Below is a short narrative on how one might use distributed resources to solve big computational tasks.
 Additional tutorials are available as well.

 One can use a grid to solve big computational tasks.
 Big could mean running independent simulations millions of times with parameters changing (sometimes called distributed or embarassingly parallel).
 Big could also mean a massively parallel finite element simulation of a really large geometry with billions of nodes.
 Père and Pario are right for the latter type.
 The former can be done on all of MUGrid.